astral-sh/uv/docs/concepts/python-versions.md

 When performing discovery, non-executable files will be ignored.
 Each discovered executable is queried for metadata to ensure it meets the [requested Python version](#requesting-a-version).
 If the query fails, the executable will be skipped.
+If the executable satisfies the request, it is used without inspecting additional executables.

+When searching for a managed Python version, uv will prefer newer versions first.
+When searching for a system Python version, uv will use the first compatible version — not the newest version.

 If a Python version cannot be found on the system, uv will check for a compatible managed Python version download.